andy1764/ComBatFamily/README.md

 covariate modeling while removing batch effects in the mean and covariance of measurements.

 **NOTE:** This package is still a work-in-progress and will be updated soon to include the following features:
-- Nonparametric empirical Bayes step
+- Nonparametric Empirical Bayes step
+- Empirical Bayes step leveraging non-Gaussian data distributions
 - Functions for evaluating batch effects before and after harmonization

 ## 1. Installation